статья

 "IRSP representatives - including special category prisoners

-spokesman Frank Gallagher - stated that there was no way that the
+spokesman Frank Gallagher - stated that there was no way that

 IRSP would accept the H-Blocks."